dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies.rst

   specific_undiscovered_devices (optional, list, None)
-    Undiscovered IP's, hostnames or range of IP's of a devices on which the alert policy will be applicable.
+    List of undiscovered IPs, hostnames, or range of IPs of devices on which the alert policy is applicable.

     This option is mutually exclusive with \ :emphasis:`device\_service\_tag`\ , \ :emphasis:`device\_group`\ , \ :emphasis:`any\_undiscovered\_devices`\  and \ :emphasis:`all\_devices`\  .

     This is applicable only when \ :emphasis:`state`\  is \ :literal:`present`\

-    Sample Valid IP Range Format:
+    Examples of valid IP range format:

          10.35.0.0